nbeney/coding-interview/README.md

 </html>
 ```

 Here is how the page looks after the second question has been expanded (using the mouse or the right arrow key <kbd>→</kbd>) to reveal its answer.
+In particular, note how the message at the top is added automatically, how the questions are numbered automatically, and how the current question is highlighted.
+The message and the highlighting will disappear when the page is printed.

 ![Sample quiz](screenshot-sample.png)